iliasauer/imitation-model/README.md

 ## Build

-It needs to execute commands 'clean' and  'jar' with gradle.
-For example:
+It needs to execute commands 'clean' and  'jar' with gradle (http://gradle.org/).
+But there is the special gradle wrapper among project files, so you can execute next commands:

+### Linux/OSX
 $ ./gradlew clean jar

+### Windows
+$ gradlew clean jar

 Then the built project will be situated on the path %project_dir%/build/libs.
 Where %project_dir% is the name of the project directory.